wcarr310/videojs-watermark/README.md

 **position:** The location to place the watermark (top-left, top-right, bottom-left, bottom-right).
 Defaults to 'top-right'.

 **fadeTime:** The amount of time in milliseconds for the initial watermark fade.
 Defaults to 3000.
+To make watermark permanently visible, use `null`.

 **url:** A url to be linked to from the watermark.
 If the user clicks the watermark the video will be paused and the link will open in a new window.